sensu-plugins/sensu-plugins-pdns/README.md

 ## Functionality
 metrics-pdns.rb - Query PowerDNS for statistics.
 Record stats as metrics and output in Graphite plaintext format

-arguments:
+Arguments:
---syslog: specify the path to syslog to fetch the extra pdns stats from. default: /var/log/messages
+* --syslog: specify the path to syslog to fetch the extra pdns stats from. default: /var/log/messages
---extra: flag to enable sending of stats collected from syslog. default value is false.
+* --extra: flag to enable sending of stats collected from syslog. default value is false.

 Details:
  [PowerDNS statistics](https://doc.powerdns.com/recursor/metrics.html)